LATINO BOOK REVIEW

 2021 Magazine Submissions

 Latino Book Review is proud to announce the call for submissions for our print magazine 2021 issue.
 Our latest issue is set to be published in Spring 2021 and will include some of the best work by Latinx writers and artists in the U.S. and around the world.
-We are currently

 5 Ecuadorians Authors You Should Know

 Mauro Javier Cárdenas is an Ecuadorian writer.
 Born and raised in Guayaquil, he is the author of The Revolutionaries Try Again (2016) and Aphasia: A Novel (2020), forthcoming from Farrar, Straus and Giroux.
-Cárdenas has written essays or conducted interviews with Continue reading...
-9/12/20
+Cárdenas has written essays or conducted interviews with Continue reading...9/12/20

 5 Contemporary Mexican Authors You Should Know